-It is important for the masters of passenger ships to familiarise themselves with any rules on closure of areas and that they respect the decisions and signs on limitation of traffic in closed areas.
-Information on closures of areas can be found on the website of the Environment Agency.
+• It is important for the masters of passenger ships to familiarise themselves with any rules on closure of areas and that they respect the decisions and signs on limitation of traffic in closed areas.
+Information on closures of areas can be found on the website of the Environment Agency (www.ust.is).